adamharrison/straightforward-c-project-standard/README.md

 * Have differing functionality toggled by define switches *only*.
 * Have all source code necessary in a single source directory tree.
 * Have the *SDT* located at either `.` or `src`.
-* All headers and included files have a file extension of `.h` or `.hpp`
+* Have all headers and included files have a file extension of `.h` or `.hpp`
-* Contains a README/README.md with a list of all dependencies, as well as all necessary steps to build the library on a standard POSIX system using `gcc`/`g++`, or `clang`, including a sample build command that should work on most POSIX systems, if all dependencies are built and installed.
+* Contain a README/README.md with a list of all dependencies, as well as all necessary steps to build the library on a standard POSIX system using `gcc`/`g++`, or `clang`, including a sample build command that should work on most POSIX systems, if all dependencies are built and installed.
+If no build (SCPS1 or SCPS0), or dependencies, can be excluded.

 ### Example